 You finally realize that I’m not your internal monologue.
 I feel you swallow as I lay heavy across your throat and mouth.
 I feel your mouth open, lungs draw against me—you want to scream.
 Go ahead and scream.

 Just call me Hungry.
 Call me so very hungry.

-Artist Unknown.
-Photographed and edited by Novel Noctule team.
+Artist unknown.
+Photographed and edited by the Novel Noctule team.